matowens/ng-notify/README.md

 #####Custom Styles

-The positioning, size, color, alignment and more are all styled based on the classes of a notification and are all specified in the CSS file.
-See the style definitions below to see which classes can be used to override any of the styles within your own application.
+The position, size, color, alignment and more are all styled based on the notification's classes and are all specified in the CSS file.
+See the [style definitions](#styles) below to see which classes can be used to override any of the styles within your own application.

 Definitions
 ===========